Admission Requirements—Domestic Applicants

 - Nonsciences: communication skills—verbal (3 units) and written (3 units), general psychology (3 units), human growth and development (lifespan) (3 units), statistics (3 units), and a research methods course in any behavioral science field (3 units)

-- Prior to applying, applicants must have completed 12 units of the science prerequisites with a 3.0 (B) average, and 12 units of the nonscience prerequisites.
+- Prior to applying, applicants must have completed all four science prerequisites (16 units) with a 3.0 (B) average and 12 units of the nonscience prerequisites.
+Please note that applicants applying for the February 1, 2021 deadline and beyond must have completed all four science prerequisites (16 units) with a 3.0 (B) average and 12 units of the nonscience prerequisites.
 Ensure that transcripts showing completion of these prerequisites are included at the time of submission of your other application materials.
 Your file will be considered ineligible for admission if these transcripts are not included.
 Prerequisite grades of a C- or below will not be accepted.

 - If you have questions regarding specific prerequisite courses, please refer to the Frequently Asked Questions.